zvictor/PocketFlow/cookbook/python-batch-node/README.md

 ## Key Concepts Illustrated

-1. **Chunk-based Processing**: Shows how BatchNode handles large inputs by breaking them into manageable pieces
+1. **Chunk-based Processing**: Shows how SequentialBatchNode handles large inputs by breaking them into manageable pieces
 2. **Independent Processing**: Demonstrates how each chunk is processed separately
 3. **Result Aggregation**: Shows how individual results are combined into a final output